Skip to content

 What is NOT removed:

-• Your project working directories created by forge system init (forge.yaml, data/, etc.) — these are your data
+• Your project working directories created by alpha-forge system init (forge.yaml, data/, etc.) — these are your data

 • Shared parent directories like ~/.local/share/ and ~/.config/ (used by other apps)